Saturn-Chao-He/Construction-Site-Tracking/README.md

 # Construction Site Tracking

-## LiDAR-based Monitoring System for Construction Site: A Non-machine-learning Approach
+## A LiDAR-Driven Framework for Real-Time Monitoring and Speed Tracking on Construction Sites

 #### [[Paper]](https://) | [[Video]](https://youtu.be/emnjLdqLXyo)